icon icon icon icon icon icon icon

 Is it tax deductible?

-Yes, your cryptocurrency donation is tax deductible.* CARE offers supporters who want to donate cryptocurrency to CARE the ability to donate in a tax-efficient way.
+Yes, your cryptocurrency donation is tax deductible.* CARE offers donors who want to donate cryptocurrency to CARE the ability to donate in a tax-efficient way.
 The IRS classifies cryptocurrency donations as property, meaning they are not subject to capital gains tax and are tax-deductible.
 Your contribution is tax-deductible to the fullest extent permitted by law. *Subject to change.
 Please consult your tax advisor.

 How can I donate cryptocurrency to CARE?